tdimnet/tdimnet/README.md

 ## About Me

 - My name is Tom, I'm French and I live in Paris.
-- I work at Matters as a Engineering Manager.
+- I work as an Engineering Manager.
 - My main programming languages are JavaScript/TypeScript and Python.
 - I use and love Vim.
 - I coach people on my spare time.